 Attend tutoring in information seeking

 As a student at Stockholm University you can get help with information seeking at the library's Search Hub.
-The Search Hub offers tutorials in information seeking via Zoom.
+The Search Hub offers tutorials in information seeking via Zoom and at the Library.

 We offer the following:

 - Guidance in information seeking and source evaluation

 - Advice in setting up your search strategy for your degree project

 - Tips on choice of search terms in Swedish and English

 Drop-in tutoring in information seeking via Zoom

 The Zoom room for information seeking tutorials is open Mondays, Wednesdays and Thursdays 12-13.